So you want to adopt a greyhound?

 Have you seen the Galleries?
 Are you interested in adopting a greyhound that needs a home?

-If so, you can contact us on the above numbers and arrange an appointment.
+If so, you can contact us on the above number and arrange an appointment.

 Alternatively you can contact us by email on our contact greyhound lifeline page.